PsyHeart-Capstone-Project/Cloud-Computing/README.md

 - You can download the Postman documentation [here](https://documenter.getpostman.com/view/25236404/2sA3XTezv8).

-If you want to contribute to this project, please contact me.
+If you want to contribute to this project, please contact us.

 ## Contributors

 ### CC Member

-The CC member is tasked with developing the API service, and deploying service and the model.
+The CC member is tasked with developing the API service, deploying the service, and the model.
 Essentially, in this project, CC handles backend operations and infrastructure.

 #### Individuals